 Because the game industry (and therefor game audio) is such a wide and diverse business, we broke things down into three main categories:

 Large Budget Games.
-These are your typical console or well-funded PC titles.
+These are your typical console or well-funded PC title.
 These games are available at retail, and also may be downloadable.
-Think "HALO"

-Professionally produced casual games.
+Professionally produced smaller games.
 These are smaller scale; smaller budget games than the “AAA” large budget games, but nonetheless are professionally developed, produced and marketed.
 These games are sometims called Mid-core or Casual-core games.

 Indie games.
 These are smaller scale games, which are often self-financed or financed through non-traditional means such as kickstarter.